ShaunMaher/Ubuntu-ZFS-Root/README.md

 **Upon further reading, I'm convinced that ZVOLs are not the best solution for providing VM storage.
-Stick with .qcow2 files on ZFS Datasets.**  I still think that the additional options for creating the ZFS Datasets for TEMP/SWAP are a good approach to optimise throughput for these tasks and minimize disk image changes that increase the size of incremental backups.
+Stick with .qcow2 files on ZFS Datasets.**  I still think that the additional options for creating the ZFS Datasets for TEMP/SWAP are a good approach to optimise throughput for these tasks and minimise disk image changes that increase the size of incremental backups.

 Create a ZFS dataset for VMs (even though the VMs themselves will use ZVOLs)